The agreement is subject to regulatory approvals, satisfactory due diligence, permitting and closing conditions.

 Subject to permitting, regulatory approvals and other required steps, it is anticipated that the agreement will close in the second quarter of 2016.

 Caterpillar is a leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
-The company principally operates through its three product segments – Construction Industries, Resource Industries, and Energy and Transportation.
+The company principally operates through its three product segments - Construction Industries, Resource Industries and Energy & Transportation.

 SunSelect is characterized by such sustainable practices as green carbon capture technology and, in 2014, became Canada’s first Fair Trade Certified produce grower.